kubernetes-retired/contrib/keepalived-vip/README.md

 ##### What is the difference between this and [service-loadbalancer](https://github.com/kubernetes/contrib/tree/master/service-loadbalancer) or [nginx-alpha](https://github.com/kubernetes/contrib/tree/master/Ingress/controllers/nginx-alpha) to expose one or more services?

 This should be considered a complement, not a replacement for HAProxy or nginx.
-The goal using keepalived is to provide high availability and to bring certainty about how an exposed service can be reached.
+The goal using keepalived is to provide high availability and to bring certainty about how an exposed service can be reached (beforehand we know the ip address independently of the node where is running).
 For instance keepalived can use used to expose the service-loadbalancer or nginx ingress controller in the LAN using one IP address.